quantnetwork/blockchain-developer-exercises-foundations/Exercise6.md

 2. executionAddressSequenceSearchResponse: This includes the requested address sequence.

 The sequence information will be returned in cross-DLT standardised form for the account data model.
-There is no associated status object as balances are read from the state of the latest block.
+There is no associated status object as sequences are read from the state of the latest block.

 For parameter by parameter descriptions see the [documentation](https://docs.overledger.io/#operation/prepareAddressSequenceSearchRequest_1).